danidiaz/foldl-transduce/README.md

 Grouping fold-side has limitations as well:

-- You can't perform bracketing operations like "withFile" that span the folding of an entire group.
-You can do that in pipes-group.
+- You can't perform bracketing operations like "withFile" that span the folding of an entire group. pipes-group allows them.

+- There doesn't seem to be a way to just take the first N groups in a stream and afterwards rejoin them.

 - You have more flexibility in pipes-group to decide how to fold a group based on previous results.